 Sadly the NHS does not fund rehab for cocaine addiction.
 This is because they do not recognise cocaine as a drug that requires detox.
 Funding for addiction treatment through rehab is very thin on the ground and so is reserved for alcohol and heroin addicts mostly.

 We know that cocaine creates dependence and addiction, and so we treat it as we would any other drug.
 Cocaine related deaths are currently at an all-time high in England and Wales.
-The Office recorded 432 deaths for National Statistics in 2017, where cocaine was stated as the cause.
+432 deaths were recorded by the Office for National Statistics in 2017, where cocaine was stated as the cause.

 Being addicted to cocaine today is more dangerous than ever before.
-If you have a problem it is vital you seek help.
-If you cannot afford a private cocaine detox, we recommend contacting your local drug and alcohol team and Cocaine Anonymous UK for community support in your local area.
+If you have a cocaine problem, it is vital you seek help.
+If you cannot afford a private cocaine detox, we recommend contacting your local drug and alcohol team and cocaine anonymous UK for community support in your local area.